systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ## The boot partition

-Everything described below is located on a file system that will be called `$BOOT`.
-The boot loader or user-space programs reading the boot loader configuration should pick `$BOOT` according to the following rules:
+Everything described below is located on one or two partitions.
+The boot loader or user-space programs reading the boot loader configuration should locate them in the following manner:

 * On disks with an MBR partition table:

-  * A partition with the type ID of 0xEA shall be used as `$BOOT`.
+  * The boot partition — partition with the type ID of 0xEA — shall be used for boot loader configuration and entries.

 * On disks with GPT (GUID Partition Table)

-  * If an Extended Boot Loader Partition (XBOOTLDR partition for short) — a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172` — is found, it should be used as `$BOOT`.
+  * The EFI System Partition (ESP for short) — a partition with GPT type GUID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` — should be used for boot loader configuration and boot entries.

-  * Otherwise, the EFI System Partition (ESP for short) — a partition with GPT type GUID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` — should be used as `$BOOT`.
+  * Optionally, an Extended Boot Loader Partition (XBOOTLDR partition for short) — a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172` — may be used as an additional location for boot loader entries.
+This partition must be located on the same disk as the ESP.

+In the text below, `$BOOT` will be used to refer to (the root of) the first of the two partitions (the boot partition on MBR disks and the ESP on GPT disks), and `$XBOOTLDR` will be used to refer to (the root of) the optional second partition.

 An installer for the operating system should use this logic when selecting or creating partitions:

-  * If `$BOOT` is not found, a new suitably sized partition (let's say 500MB) should be created and used as `$BOOT`, matching the characteristics described above.
-On disks with GPT, just an ESP partition without a XBOOTLDR partition should be created.
+  * If `$BOOT` is not found, a new suitably sized partition (let's say 500MB) should be created, matching the characteristics described above.
+On disks with GPT, only the ESP partition without the XBOOTLDR partition should be created.

-  * If the OS is installed on a disk with GPT and the ESP partition is found but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created and used as `$BOOT`.
+  * If the OS is installed on a disk with GPT and the ESP partition is found but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created.

-This placeholder file system shall be determined during _installation time_, and an fstab entry may be created.
-It should be mounted to either `/boot/` or `/efi/`.
-Additional locations like `/boot/efi/` (with `/boot/` being a separate file system) might be supported by implementations.
-This is not recommended because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.
+Those file systems shall be determined during _installation time_, and an fstab entry may be created.
+If only one partition is used, it should be mounted on `/boot/`.
+If both XBOOTLDR partition and the ESP are used, they should be mounted on `/boot` and `/efi`, or on `/boot` and `/boot/efi`.

-**Note:** _`$BOOT` is **shared** among all OS installations of a system.
-Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OSes use the same place for boot-time configuration._
+**Note:** _Those file systems are **shared** among all OS installations on the system.
+Instead of maintaining one boot partition per installed OS (as `/boot/` was traditionally handled), all installed OSes use the same place for boot-time configuration._

-For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
-For other systems and generic installation and live media, `$BOOT` must be a VFAT (16 or 32) file system.
-Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.
+For systems where the firmware is able to read file systems directly, the ESP must — and the XBOOTLDR partition should — be a file system readable by the firmware.
+For most systems this means VFAT (16 or 32 bit).
+Applications accessing both partitions should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.